-With my experience of using a manual camera, we were able to dispense with the basics quickly and get on with some useful photography.
+With my experience of using a manual camera, we dispensed with the basics quickly.
 The first of three locations was opposite parliament square (a permit is required to use a tripod in most of London’s squares), which gave a good view of Big Ben and the road intersection.
 It is also a location which provides a succession of beautiful, red, well lit, London buses.
 The result was very nice light trails, with Big Ben in the frame.

-A short walk took us to a position with a good view of the London Eye, and a good opportunity to experiment with zoom effects with the shutter open.
-The football, once again, worked in our favour, with the London Eye lit in red, white and blue instead of the normal plain blue colour.
+A short walk took us to a position with a good view of the London Eye.
+This created a good opportunity to experiment with zoom effects with the shutter open.
+The football, once again, worked in our favour.
+The London Eye was lit in red, white and blue instead of the normal plain blue colour.

-Westminster Bridge provided the third and last location with a view of the Houses of Parliament and Big Ben, and opportunity to create light trails with vehicles approaching.
+Westminster Bridge provided the third and last location with a view of the Houses of Parliament and Big Ben.
+Approaching vehicle produced interesting light straeks.
 Have a look at the slide show below for the best of my shots.

 The photographic technique, once you understand it, is not complex.
 If you understand your camera and some basics it is easy to work out.
 If you can’t, maybe you should take the tour?